WavefrontEngUB/phase-retriever/README.md

 the program includes a feature to mitigate it.
-It is able to recognize an auxiliary spotlight from a second beam directly drove from the laser, without passing through the analysers, even skiping the microscope stage.
+It is able to recognize an auxiliary spotlight from a second beam directly drove from the laser, without passing through the analysers, even skipping the microscope stage.
 Check the paper for more details about this feature [missing cite].